 One course from:

-UFV offers a major in Visual Arts, and extended minors and minors in seven disciplines related to fine arts: Art History, Creative Writing, Fashion, Graphic and Digital Design, Media and Communication Studies, Theatre, and Visual Arts.
+UFV offers a major in Visual Arts, and extended minors and minors in seven disciplines related to fine arts: Art History and Visual Studies, Creative Writing, Graphic and Digital Design, Media and Communication Studies, Theatre, and Visual Arts.
 Graduation requirements can be met by completing the course of study for the major, or by completing the course of study for two extended minors.
 Minors in these subject areas may be added at the student's discretion to either the major or a double extended minor program.
 Unfortunately, minors are not available in the BFA from other Arts areas.

 Students wishing to concentrate on two subject areas can earn a Bachelor of Fine Arts degree by completing two of the following extended minors:

-To receive a Bachelor of Fine Arts degree with a double extended minor, students must complete all designated requirements in two discipline areas, plus one course from each of the following three areas:
+To receive a Bachelor of Fine Arts degree with a double extended minor, students must complete all designated requirements in two discipline areas, plus one course from each of the following two areas:

-Students admitted to the degree should seek advice from the Visual Arts program advisor regarding requirements.
-Declarations should be made with the Visual Arts program advisor when lower-level requirements for each extended minor have been completed, and at least 30 credits have been completed.
+Students admitted to the degree should seek advice from the BFA Academic Advisor regarding requirements.
+Declarations should be made with the BFA Academic Advisor when at least 30 credits have been completed.

 Additionally, of the 120 BFA credits: